 Follow your child’s lead, and when he or she seems up for it, here are some ideas for beating the boredom:

 Help Your Child Stay Connected

-Even if you lowered the boom on screen time before your child got sick, now’s a good time to consider easing up.
-Allowing access to the Internet, texting, IM, photo sharing, Skype, and online games with friends is more than just a perk; it’s a valuable way for your child to stay within his or her social network.
+Even if you cracked down on screen time before your child got sick, now’s a good time to consider easing up.
+Allowing access to the Internet, texting, online messaging, photo sharing, Skype, and online games with friends is more than just a perk — it’s a valuable way for your child to stay within his or her social network.

 First, make sure the friend knows that your child’s cancer, and related neutropenia, isn’t contagious — otherwise he or she may be reluctant to come.
 More important for your child’s safety, reschedule get-togethers if there’s any question about whether the visitor is sick, even if it’s just a cold.
 And finally, always have everyone who comes in contact with your child wash their hands.

 Even though it may hurt to talk about this, let your child know that some friends may deal with his or her illness better than others.
 Remind your child to try not to take it personally if some friends don’t know what to say, or if they talk about things that your child missed out on.
 The good news is that there will usually be a few true friends who will know how to treat your child like the same person he or she has always been.

 What are some things your child never gets a chance to do?
 Maybe your daughter is an athlete who’s always wondered if she has an artistic side; or your son is a computer whiz who’s always enjoyed creative writing.

 Now’s the time to explore those other sides of your child’s personality.
 Painting, drawing, building models, designing clothes or jewelry, learning an instrument, or making a scrapbook or collage of favorite photos are all great ways to get those creative juices flowing.
 Writing poetry or keeping journals or a blog can help your child deal with difficult emotions — and rereading them when your child feels better will be a reminder of how far he or she has come.